therwix/tc_responsive_number_counter/README.md

 Select 1 as sort,
        50 as "Value",
        'Happy Customers' as "Text",
-       'fa fa-user' as "Icon"
+       'fa-user' as "Icon"
   from dual
 union
 Select 2 as sort,
        10000 as "Value",
        'Lines of code' as "Text",
-       'fa fa-code' as "Icon"
+       'fa-code' as "Icon"
   from dual
 union
 Select 3 as sort,
        20 as "Value",
        'Projects' as "Text",
-       'fa fa-lock' as "Icon"
+       'fa-lock' as "Icon"
   from dual
 union
 Select 4 as sort,
        50 as "Value",
        'Developers' as "Text",
-       'fa fa-briefcase' as "Icon"
+       'fa-briefcase' as "Icon"
   from dual
  order by 1;
 ```